diegominatel/ahp-gaussian-model-selection/README.md

 ## Full text of the paper

-Access the full text of this paper at: will be available soon
+Access the full text of this paper at: https://sol.sbc.org.br/index.php/eniac/article/view/33827